lbnl-science-it/scienceit-docs/docs/hpc/rocky8-migration.md

     On the first week of July 2024, the operating system of Lawrencium's login and compute nodes were updated to Rocky Linux 8.
 The process of [logging in to Lawrencium](accounts/loggingin.md) after upgrade to Rocky Linux 8 remains the same.
 The job submission process using [slurm](running/slurm-overview.md) also remains the same.
 See [example slurm](running/script-examples.md) job submission scripts.
 There are, however, important changes some of which are listed below.

-!!! warning "Open OnDemand"
+!!! warning "Open OnDemand Changes and Known Issues"

     * Open OnDemand now uses the standard Berkeley Lab login.
-    * Some users may have trouble accessing Open OnDemand with an error message that says "Failed to map user".
-Our team is aware of the problem and is working to resolve the issue.
+    * Some users may have trouble accessing Open OnDemand.
+We are aware of the problem and working on a fix.
+    * To access your `scratch` directory from Jupyter on Open OnDemand please create a symlink to your scratch directory on your home directory:

+    ``` bash

+        ln -s /global/scratch/users/$USER scratch
+    ```

 ## New Software Module Farm